DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 produced a measured execution time of `0.0491` $\mu s$.
 However, this result was later deemed invalid due to packaging error in the implementation.
 Specifically, the algorithm was incorrectly designed to transmit only a single output bit instead of full 32-bit expected output.
-This lead to an underestimation of the true execution time, as the cost of correctly formatting and sending the full result was omitted from measurement.
+This led to an underestimation of the true execution time, as the cost of correctly formatting and sending the full result was omitted from measurement.